Community Supported Agriculture (CSA)

 Most produce is harvested the same day as delivery to ensure maximum nutritional content and flavor.

-Includes unique seasonal varieties, storage tips, and recipes to make the most out of your CSA experience.
+Includes unique seasonal varieties, and recipes to make the most out of your CSA experience.

 Directly supports educating new farmers in San Diego.